Fedihosting-Foundation-Forks/fep/fep/c5a1/fep-c5a1.md

 - `content` (OPTIONAL): the description of the economic event or communication about the economic event.
 The type of content SHOULD be `text/html`.
 - `published` (RECOMMENDED): the date and time at which the economic event was published.
 - `to` (REQUIRED): the audience of the economic event.
-- `action` (OPTIONAL): the type of economic transaction, usually the same as the to-do.
 - `fulfills` (REQUIRED): the commitment the economic event is completely or partially fulfilling.
 - `resourceConformsTo` (OPTIONAL): the type of an economic resource (can be a skill or type of work for the `work` action).
 Could be any URI.
+It does not have to match the commitment, but if not included, can be assumed it is the same.
-- `resourceQuantity` (OPTIONAL): the amount and unit of the non-effort-based economic resource.
-Either `resourceQuantity` or `effortQuantity` can be used, depending on the action.
+- `effortQuantity` (OPTIONAL): the amount and unit of the work done.
 This is an object with two properties:
   - `hasUnit` (REQUIRED): name of the unit, according to [Ontology of units of Measure](http://www.ontology-of-units-of-measure.org/) classification.
   - `hasNumericalValue` (REQUIRED): amount of the resource.
-- `effortQuantity` (OPTIONAL): the amount and unit of the work or use effort-based action.
-This is an object with two properties:
-  - `hasUnit` (REQUIRED): name of the unit, according to [Ontology of units of Measure](http://www.ontology-of-units-of-measure.org/) classification.
-  - `hasNumericalValue` (REQUIRED): amount of the resource.
-- `provider` (REQUIRED): the actor who provided the resource.
+- `provider` (RECOMMENDED): the actor who commits to doing the work.
+If not included, it is assumed to be the `attributedTo` actor.
-- `receiver` (REQUIRED): the actor who received the resource.
+- `receiver` (RECOMMENDED): the actor who will be receiving the benefit.
+If not included, it is assumed to be the `to` actor.
-- `finished` (OPTIONAL): set to true if this economic event completes the to-do.
+- `finished` (OPTIONAL): set to true if this economic event completes the commitment, or the commitment is no longer open for some reason.

 ```json
 {